Livia Leu Agosti: Career

 Before serving as the Ambassador to Iran, Agosti was the head of the African and European Department of the Ministry of Foreign Affairs of Switzerland.
 Leu Agosti, has brought her sons, along with her husband, to Iran.

 Her husband, who is a biologist, an expert, and a researcher in the field of ants, is busy working in Iran.
 Before her departure, she announced that she would send her children to a German school in Iran.

-In 2018 she became the first woman to be the Swiss Ambassador to France.
+In 2018 she became the first woman to be the Swiss Ambassador to France and Monaco.
+She left her post on 14 October 2020.